How to control spiders in Brisbane

 - Decrease food sources where possible (areas that attract other pests should be cleaned/treated)

 - Clear out spaces that provide perfect homes for spiders regularly – garages, stored item areas, carports etc.

 - Decrease foliage around the home

-Conquer Termites treats spiders in it’s General Pest Control Package.
-Externally, we spray the webs and cracks and cervices where the spiders occupy.
+Conquer Termites treats spiders in its General Pest Control Package.
+We spray the webs, cracks, and crevices where the spiders occupy.
 Internally we spot spray the webs and do a roof void dusting treatment.

-There are 3 stages in the spiders breeding cycle – egg, spider-ling and adult.
+There are three stages in the spider’s breeding cycle – egg, spider-ling and adult.

 Where they normally occupy

 Many spiders build webs for the purpose of catching insects to eat, some do not catch prey in the webs, and some spiders do not create webs at all.
 Webbing spiders tend to live in and around domestic dwellings due to the food sources available to them.
 Redbacks build their webs close to the ground, whereas other spiders will use walls and gutters to create the ideal spot to catch their winged dinner.

 There are poisonous and non-poisonous webbing spiders.
 Spider bites are not usually fatal; however can cause itching, rash, pain around the bite, muscle cramps, blistering red or purple in colour, sweating, difficulty breathing, headaches, nausea, and vomiting.